 Fort Worth’s renowned and enduring art gallery, William Campbell Contemporary Art, transitioned to new ownership in December of 2020.

 Fort Worth Contemporary Art Partners has purchased William Campbell Contemporary Art and Gallery One Frames.
-FWCAP founders are Jadz Pate, Clayton Snodgrass, Tim Locke, J.W.
-Wilson, and Peeler Howell.
-Howell has worked as the Campbells’ gallery assistant since August 2017, and will continue to manage day-to-day operations, a news release said, Pam and Bill Campbell owned and operated the gallery and frame shop on Byers Avenue for 46 years.
+FWCAP founders are Jadz Pate, Clayton Snodgrass, Tim Locke, and J.W.
+Wilson.
+Pam and Bill Campbell owned and operated the gallery and frame shop on Byers Avenue for 46 years.

 “Fort Worth Contemporary Art Partners has no desire to do anything fundamentally different from what Bill and Pam have created over the last forty-six years,” Howell said in the announcement.

 “We want to continue to cultivate the relationships they have created with the artists, clients, and customers, and anybody that has an interest in contemporary art, or art in general.
 Bill and Pam have been ideal mentors, and will continue to be so,” he said.

 The Campbells have made an indelible imprint on the Fort Worth art community, championing contemporary artists and making their work accessible to a broad audience base.

 “Though we are going to really miss seeing our clients on a regular basis – many who have become such great friends over the years – and working with our artists who are like family to us, we couldn’t have wished for a better scenario,” the Campbells said.
 “We are excited to see William Campbell Contemporary Art continue beyond our retirement and look forward to the gallery’s future in Peeler and his partners’ extraordinary and talented hands.”